ReDI-School/js-berlin-2024-fall/lesson05.md

 }
 ```

 Only one code block is executed in the `if..else if..else`.
-To determine which block, JavaScript will evaluate the conditions from top to bottom.
-The first condition that evaluates to true determines the block to be executed.
+To determine which block, JavaScript will evaluate the conditions from **top to bottom**.
+The **_first_ condition that evaluates to true** determines the block to be executed.
 All the other code blocks are ignored.

 ---